therealmbittarelli/run-actions-locally-proto/README.md

 I've got much more playing around to do with Act, but it seems like a great option to allow for some local testing and troubleshooting of GH Actions, particularly for Actions that are run on non-default branches and therefore cannot be manually triggered via the GH UI.
 I also look forward to cutting down on the number of failed Actions logged while I'm still ironing things out!

+This project consists of a prototype Workflow that I've configured to run locally.

 ---

 ## nektos/act